Do you know the one place in your life where you are irreplaceable?

 She was basically a surrogate, but she was not loved.
 I’m sure she must’ve felt used.
 She was Egyptian and she wanted to go home.
 So she ran…

-She ended up with a spring of water in the wilderness and guess who found her there?
+She ended up near a spring of water in the wilderness and guess who found her there?
 Genesis 16:7 says the angel of the Lord found her.

 He said, “Hagar, where have you come from and where are you going?”

 She answers Him and He proceeds to give her a quick synopsis of her future, including the name of her soon-to-be son.
-After this discussion with God, (I know, no biggie, right?) she gives Him a name based on what she experienced out of this interaction.
+After this discussion with God she gives Him a name based on what she experienced out of this interaction.

 Genesis 16:13 says, “Then she called the name of the LORD who spoke to her,

-He saw her. truly, He, the God of everything, took his time to see her, an Egyptian woman who was really not worth much in the eyes of the world.
+He saw her.
+The God of everything, took his time to see her, an Egyptian woman who was really not worth much in the eyes of the world.

 He sees you too.

 Indeed, He knows that what you are doing truly is the hardest job in the world, even if no other soul acknowledges that, He does.